 We accept all major credit/debit cards – Visa, Mastercard, Maestro and Electron.
 You can also pay in cash.
 Cheques are accepted in special circumstances e.g. for large bookings.

-The box office is open from 10.00 a.m. to 12.30 p.m. from Monday to Saturday.
-It is also open during every performance, but please avoid ringing during busy periods i.e. 45 minutes before the show starts.
-It is not open on bank holidays, unless there is a show on.
+Our Box Office is open on Tuesdays, Fridays and Saturdays, 10am to 12.30pm.
+It will also be open during every show performance, but please avoid ringing during busy periods i.e. 45 minutes before the show start.
+We are not open on bank holidays, unless we there is a show on.

 There are three ways to collect tickets – print at home, postage and collect from box office.